 5# Strategies to Increase Your Chances of Winning in Online Blackjack

-2# Know the difference between making 21 points and blackjack: Making 21 and blackjack are not the same.
+2# Know the difference between making 21 points and blackjack: Making 21 and blackjack aren’t the same.
 Although both hands have the same sum, making 21 points means using several cards until you reach that value.
 Blackjack is only achieved with the first two cards dealt.
 For instance, an ace followed by a 10.

 3# Know when to double down: One of the most basic moves is to double the bet.
 When used correctly, this move can significantly reduce the casino’s advantage.
 However, you must use this strategy wisely.
 For example, if your initial score is between 9 and 11 and the dealer’s score is between 2 and 6, then doubling down can be a smart move.

-5# Choose to stand when the hand is high: Achieving a score of 21 or blackjack is not an easy task.
+5# Choose to stand when the hand is high: Achieving a score of 21 or blackjack isn’t an easy task.
 Often your point will be close to 21.
 Let’s say that your hand makes up over 17 points.
 In this case, it is wise to stand and not ask for more cards, since the chances of going above 17 are very high.

 6# Split aces and eights: One of the most basic blackjack strategies is to divide aces and eights.
 The reason for splitting the eights is because their sum (i.e. 16) is one of the weakest positions in blackjack (see above how to play a 16 hand), since the dealer does not stop before reaching 17.
-In the case of aces, splitting them increases your chances of getting a figure (10 points), which ensures a win.
+In the case of aces, splitting them increases your chances of getting a figure (10 points), ensuring a win.

 Basic Blackjack Terms